rogerpadilla/nukak/README.md

 ## <a name="features"></a>:star2: Features

-- serializable `JSON` syntax for the queries
+- uses the power of `TypeScript`, smart type inference everywhere so the queries and models are easier to maintain and more reliable
-- use the power of `TypeScript` for type inference so the queries and models are easier to maintain and more reliable (type-safety everywhere)
+- `JSON` (serializable) syntax for all the queries
 - generated queries are fast, safe, and human-readable
 - `project`, `filter`, `sort`, and `pager` at multiple levels.
 Including deep relations and their fields.
 - declarative and programmatic `transactions`